schematics/schematics/docs/index.rst

 We welcome ideas and code.
 We ask that you follow some of our guidelines though.

-See our :doc:`development` guide for more information.
+See the :doc:`development` for more information.

 .. include:: community.rst